The largest existing medieval manuscript, the Devil’s Bible was written in one day, according to legend.

 With the devil’s help, by morning the scribe had copied the Bible, an etymological encyclopedia, two books on the history of the Jews, Cosmas of Prague’s Chronicle of Bohemia, other historical texts, a calendar, magic formulas and local records.

-To thank the devil, the monk included his portrait in the book.
+To thank the devil, the monk included his portrait in the book, which is why it is called the Devil’s Bible.
 The book measures 92 cm tall, 50 cm wide and 22 cm thick, with wood, leather and metal covers.
 160 donkey hides were used to make the 320 pages.

 In some versions of the legend, the Virgin Mary intervenes at the end to save the monk’s soul.
 In other versions, the monk had a year to complete his task, but still it was not enough time so he again had to call on the devil.